NXP to buy Marvell's WiFi, Bluetooth business for $1.76 billion

-(Reuters) - Chipmaker NXP Semiconductors NV said on Wednesday it will buy Marvell Technology Group Ltd’s wireless connectivity business for $1.76 billion in cash.
+(Reuters) - Dutch chipmaker NXP Semiconductors NV said on Wednesday it will buy Marvell Technology Group Ltd’s wireless connectivity business for $1.76 billion in cash to offer its customers a bigger product portfolio.

 NXP will sell Marvell’s connectivity products such as WiFi and Bluetooth along with its edge computing platforms to its clients in industrial, automotive and communication infrastructure markets.